 5. Makes sure your subject is relevant to your target audience.
 Why should the hypothetical typical reader care about what you’re saying?
 Consider including whatever will arouse their interest – local colour; personal experience; killer facts.
 For example, my short piece “We’ll all soon beg to fly business” (warning – strong language, but published in the FT) was commissioned for a special airlines feature in their travel section.

 6. Focus on style.
 Check what length is required.
 Look closely at similar articles in your target website or newspaper.
 How long are they?
 Copy it.
 What is their style – formal, chatty, academic?
 Copy it.
 Use plain English; and “let the air in” with short paragraphs and short sentences, rather than big blocks of text.
 For this piece comparing Club Med and its German equivalent, the FT asked for a light-hearted personal piece about 1,200 words long.
 That’s what I gave them.

 Use the structure of the professionals

 7. Finally, and importantly, study and use a classic structure when you are writing your article.
 Most newspaper articles use a simple template.
-I describe it in part 2 of this series, The 4 elements of the perfect article: Nut-grafs and Cosmic Kickers (part 2 of 3).
+I describe it in part 2 of this series, Nut-grafs and Cosmic Kickers: the perfect article or blog (part 2 of 3).
 You don’t have to use the template; but you should be aware of it.
 It makes writing a professional-looking article easier.

 Let me know how it goes.
 If you want to browse some examples, check out the ‘journalism index’ of all my newspaper articles, on this site.
-Part 3 of this series, How to write great Nut-grafs & Cosmic Kickers has two worked examples based on the model set out in Part 2.
+Part 3 of this series, Cosmic Kickers: the perfect article or blog: worked examples (3 of 3) has two worked examples based on the model set out in Part 2.